BeeFit: Fitness & Wellness

 Integrating Creatine into a Holistic Menopause Wellness Plan

 Creatine is a tool, not a magic pill.
-Its benefits are maximized within a supportive lifestyle:
+Its benefits are maximized within a supportive lifestyle that includes strength training after 40, enough protein, sleep, and recovery.

 • Focus on Foundational Nutrition: Ensure adequate vitamin D, calcium, and omega-3s from diet or supplements to support the bone, brain, and heart health that creatine complements.

-• Commit to Consistency: Daily creatine use and regular exercise yield cumulative benefits over months and years.
+• Commit to Consistency: Daily creatine use, regular exercise, and recovery habits yield cumulative benefits over months and years.
+BeeFit’s Sleep and Fitness guide explains why recovery matters for strength and body composition.

 Q: Can creatine help with menopause-related weight gain?